 Workshop participant, Falmouth University, 2016

-From November 2017, Em will be offering full-day workshops in Embodied Poetry to a maximum of 12 participants.
-These will be introductory days, stepping-stones to a deeper immersion in 3-day workshops beginning in 2018.
+Since November 2017, Em has been running full-day workshops in Embodied Poetry to a maximum of 12 participants.
+These have been introductory days, stepping-stones to a deeper immersion in 3-day workshops beginning in February 2018.

 There will be particular focus on